High Court of Australia: Griffith court: 1903–1919

-The first Court under Chief Justice Griffith laid the foundations of Australia's constitutional law.
+The first court under Chief Justice Griffith laid the foundations of Australia's constitutional law.
 The court was conscious of its position as Australia's new court of appeal, and made efforts to establish its authority at the top of Australia's court hierarchy.
 In Deakin v Webb (1904) It criticised the Victorian Supreme Court for following a Privy Council decision about the Constitution of Canada instead of its own authority.

 In its early years Griffith and other federalists on the bench were dominant.
 Their decisions were occasionally at odds with nationalist judges such as Sir Isaac Isaacs and H. B. Higgins in 1906.
-With the death of Justice Richard O'Connor, in 1912; the nationalists achieved majority and Griffith's influence began to decline.
+With the death of Justice Richard Edward O'Connor, in 1912; the nationalists achieved majority and Griffith's influence began to decline.

-The early constitutional law decisions of the Griffith court was influenced by US Constitutional law.
+The early constitutional law decisions of the Griffith court was influenced by US constitutional law.

-An important doctrine peculiar to the Griffith court was that of the Reserved State powers.
-Under this doctrine, the Commonwealth parliament's legislative powers were to be interpreted narrowly; so as to avoid intruding on areas of power traditionally exercised by the State Parliaments prior to federation.
-Anthony Mason has noted that this doctrine probably helped smooth the transition to a federal system of government and "by preserving a balance between the constituent elements of the Australian federation, probably conformed to community sentiment, which at that stage was by no means adjusted to the exercise of central power."
+An important doctrine peculiar to the Griffith court was that of the reserved state powers.
+Under this doctrine, the Commonwealth parliament's legislative powers were to be interpreted narrowly; so as to avoid intruding on areas of power traditionally exercised by the state Parliaments prior to federation.
+Anthony Mason has noted that this doctrine probably helped smooth the transition to a federal system of government and "by preserving a balance between the constituent elements of the Australian federation, probably conformed to community sentiment, which at that stage was by no means adjusted to the exercise of central power".

-Griffith and Sir Edmund Barton were frequently consulted by the States' governors-general, including on the exercise of the reserve powers.
+Griffith and Sir Edmund Barton were frequently consulted by governors-general, including on the exercise of the reserve powers.

 Knox, Isaacs and Gavan Duffy courts: 1919–1935

-Knox Court
+Knox court

-Adrian Knox became Chief Justice on 18 October 1919.
+Adrian Knox became chief justice on 18 October 1919.
 Justice Edmund Barton died soon after, leaving no original members.
-During the Knox Court, Justice Isaacs Isaacs had strong influence.
+During the Knox court, Justice Isaacs Isaacs had strong influence.

-Under the Knox Court the Engineers case was decided, ending the Reserved State powers doctrine.
+Under the Knox court the Engineers case was decided, ending the reserved state powers doctrine.
 The decision had lasting significance for the federal balance in Australia's political arrangements.
 Another significant decision was Roche v Kronheimer, in which the court relied upon the defence power to uphold federal legislation seeking to implement Australia's obligations under the Treaty of Versailles.

-Isaacs Court
+Isaacs court

-Sir Isaac Isaacs was Chief Justice for only forty-two weeks; he left the court to be appointed Governor-General.
+Sir Isaac Isaacs was Chief Justice for only forty-two weeks; he left the court to be appointed governor-general.
 He was ill for most of his term, and few significant cases were decided in this time.

-Duffy Court
+Duffy court

 Sir Frank Gavan Duffy was Chief Justice for four years from 1931; but he was already 78 when appointed to the position.
 He was not influential, and only participated in 40% of the cases during his tenure.
 For the most part he gave short judgements, or joined in the judgements of his colleagues.
 His frequent absence resulted in many tied decisions which have no lasting value as precedent.

 Important cases of this time include: